-When boosting notoriety: Reach (measured by millions of impressions) and engagements (likes, shares, comments etc.) are metrics that show how many people actually see your campaign.
+When boosting notoriety: Reach (measured by impressions) and engagements (likes, shares, comments, etc.) are metrics that show how many people see your campaign.
 Take into account the reach and engagement of:

 - the posts published by your brand (owned media)